History of education: China

 According to legendary accounts, the rulers Yao and Shun (ca. 24th–23rd century BC) established the first schools.
-The first education system was created in Xia dynasty (2076–1600 BC).
-During Xia dynasty, government built schools to educate aristocrats about rituals, literature and archery (important for ancient Chinese aristocrats).
+The first education system was created in the Xia dynasty (2076–1600 BC).
+During the Xia dynasty, the government built schools to educate aristocrats about rituals, literature, and archery (important for ancient Chinese aristocrats).

-During Shang dynasty (1600 BC to 1046 BC), normal people (farmers, workers etc.) accepted rough education.
-In that time, aristocrats' children studied in government schools.
-And normal people studied in private schools.
+During the Shang dynasty (1600 BC to 1046 BC), normal people (farmers, workers, etc.) accepted rough education.
+At that time, aristocrats' children studied in government schools.
+Normal people studied in private schools.
 Government schools were always built in cities and private schools were built in rural areas.
-Government schools paid attention on educating students about rituals, literature, politics, music, arts and archery.
+Government schools paid attention to educating students about rituals, literature, politics, music, arts, and archery.
 Private schools educated students to do farmwork and handworks.

-During the Zhou dynasty (1045–256 BC), there were five national schools in the capital city, Pi Yong (an imperial school, located in a central location) and four other schools for the aristocrats and nobility, including Shang Xiang.
+During the Zhou dynasty (1045–256 BC), there were five national schools in the capital city, Pi Yong (an imperial school, located in a central location), and four other schools for the aristocrats and nobility, including Shang Xiang.
 The schools mainly taught the Six Arts: rites, music, archery, charioteering, calligraphy, and mathematics.
 According to the Book of Rites, at age twelve, boys learned arts related to ritual (i.e. music and dance) and when older, archery and chariot driving.
-Girls learned ritual, correct deportment, silk production and weaving.
+Girls learned ritual, correct deportment, silk production, and weaving.

 It was during the Zhou dynasty that the origins of native Chinese philosophy also developed.
 Confucius (551–479 BC) founder of Confucianism, was a Chinese philosopher who made a great impact on later generations of Chinese, and on the curriculum of the Chinese educational system for much of the following 2000 years.

 Later, during the Qin dynasty (246–207 BC), a hierarchy of officials was set up to provide central control over the outlying areas of the empire.
-To enter this hierarchy, both literacy and knowledge of the increasing body of philosophy was required: "....the content of the educational process was designed not to engender functionally specific skills but rather to produce morally enlightened and cultivated generalists".
+To enter this hierarchy, both literacy and knowledge of the increasing body of philosophy were required: "....the content of the educational process was designed not to engender functionally specific skills but rather to produce morally enlightened and cultivated generalists".

-During the Han dynasty (206–221 AD), boys were thought ready at age seven to start learning basic skills in reading, writing and calculation.
+During the Han dynasty (206–221 AD), boys were thought ready at age seven to start learning basic skills in reading, writing, and calculation.
 In 124 BC, the Emperor Wudi established the Imperial Academy, the curriculum of which was the Five Classics of Confucius.
 By the end of the Han dynasty (220 AD) the academy enrolled more than 30,000 students, boys between the ages of fourteen and seventeen years.
-However education through this period was a luxury.
+However, education through this period was a luxury.

 The nine-rank system was a civil service nomination system during the Three Kingdoms (220–280 AD) and the Northern and Southern dynasties (420–589 AD) in China.
-Theoretically, local government authorities were given the task of selecting talented candidates, then categorizing them into nine grades depending on their abilities.
+Theoretically, local government authorities were given the task of selecting talented candidates, and then categorizing them into nine grades depending on their abilities.
 In practice, however, only the rich and powerful would be selected.
 The Nine Rank System was eventually superseded by the imperial examination system for the civil service in the Sui dynasty (581–618 AD).